 This award has been created in memory of the late Norman Houston, friend of Queen's and former Director of the Northern Ireland Bureau in the USA.
 During his tenure leading the diplomatic mission to North America, Mr Houston was a respected and admired diplomat.
 An advocate of Queen's, he supported a wide range of youth development and leadership programmes.
 We remember Norman Houston through 'The Norman Houston- Study Northern Ireland Award'.
 We are committed to widening participation in international education opportunities.
 This award has been created in partnership with the Northern Ireland Bureau for students from the USA who require financial assistance.
 One award will be provided each academic year for an exceptional visiting (study abroad) student from the USA.
-The award package includes: - Semester tuition fee-waiver - University accommodation - Return flight from USA to Belfast - A return airport transfer to/from the University halls of residence For more information http://go.qub.ac.uk/normanhoustonaward WHAT'S NEXT?
+The award package includes: - Semester tuition fee-waiver - University accommodation - Return flight from USA to Belfast - A return airport transfer to/from the University halls of residence

+For more information http://go.qub.ac.uk/normanhoustonaward WHAT'S NEXT?

 VISIT OUR DEDICATED WEBSITE

 Our website for Study Abroad students will provide you with more information on the application process, fees and funding, life in Belfast and much more. qub.ac.uk/studyabroad

 GET IN TOUCH

 Contact a member of our team directly with any questions or queries you may have.

-General Study Abroad Queries: Queen's North America Team Email: northamerica@qub.ac.uk
+General Study Abroad Queries:

-For Application Queries

 Email: studyabroad@qub.ac.uk

 GETTING HERE

 BY SEA

 Fast ferry services including Stena Line and P&O Ferries make multiple daily crossings from Northern Ireland to ports in Scotland and England.

 BY AIR

 Belfast is served by two airports:

 George Best Belfast City Airport and Belfast International Airport which are both linked to the city by regular bus services.

 Dublin International Airport is located approximately 100 miles to the south.
 Belfast, as the capital of Northern Ireland, is connected to the rest of the UK, Ireland and Europe by sea, road, and air.
-YOU'LL LOVE WHERE WE TAKE YOU!